Use admin services

 Dynamic restoration is only available with the official Docker image.

-The cache restoration configuration may be set from remote location and indepedantly of the remote configuration setup using the QJAZZ_RESTORE_PROJECTS_EXEC env varible.
+The cache restoration configuration may be set from remote location and independently of the remote configuration setup using the QJAZZ_RESTORE_PROJECTS_EXEC env variable.
 The executable must return a comma separated list of projects to load at startup (internally it use the CONF_WORKER__RESTORE_PROJECTS).

 Note